GozaRuu/checkinapp/README.md

 `npm start` to start the NodeJs server
 By default, the server will be running at: `localhost:3000`

-To consume the server in a fast way you can use for expample `Postman` an extension for Google Chrome.
+To consume the server in a fast way you can use for example `Postman` an extension for Google Chrome.

 ---